debezium/debezium-design-documents/DDD-68.md

 A snapshot of a large database can run for a long time.
 During that window downstream consumers are waiting for a complete backfill, and the operator has no way to set expectations or to notice that a single large table (or a permission error on one table) is holding everything up.

-This document proposes a snapshot monitoring feature that turns the raw progress signals Debezium already emits into a clear, real time view in the UI: a global progress bar, a per table breakdown, rows scanned counters, and a history of completed runs.
+This document proposes a snapshot monitoring feature that turns the raw progress signals Debezium already emits into a clear, real time view in the UI: a compact Snapshot column on the pipeline listing page, a global progress bar, a per table breakdown, rows scanned counters, and a history of completed runs.

 ## Goals